udacity/ud867/FinalProject/README.md

 our Java library, we'll set up a Google Cloud Endpoints development server, and pull our jokes from there.

-The following tutorial explains how to add and use a Google Cloud Endpoints module to your project.
+The following tutorial explains how to add and use a Google Cloud Endpoints module in your project.
 The starter code already includes the module in the folder called backend.
-Therefore, you can skip the creation steps in the tutorial:
+Therefore, you can skip the creation steps in the tutorial and start at section 1.1 *Debugging the backend locally*:

 https://github.com/GoogleCloudPlatform/gradle-appengine-templates/tree/master/HelloEndpoints